TheClassicTechno/compression-dictionary-transport-threejs-demo/README.md

-## compression-dictionary-transport-threejs-demo
+# compression-dictionary-transport-threejs-demo

-install node and npm
+install node and npm <br>
 go into public folder
 node server.js
 go to